 The same goes if you forward another person’s email comments without their knowledge.
 Again, that email/IM/text was sent to you unless otherwise stated is for your eyes only.

 It’s About Trust

 Of course, the topic’s sensitivity and your motives matter.
 For example, it would be one thing if you asked A if you could share with B, and they approved, but quite another to intentionally share without their knowledge to poke fun or to show your disagreement.

 Put yourself in that situation; how would you feel if you sent an IM to one person and it is sent to another without your knowledge?
 Content and context matter.

 Forwarding any content without the original author, creator, emailer, or IMer’s explicit permission is neither proper nor legal.
 If the conversation was with A, you should ask their permission to share.

 What kind of friend are you?

-I have an entire article that covers Online Copyright issues that every onliner should make themselves familiar with: Online Copyright Myths and Considerations.
+Besides the ethics and integrity, or lack thereof, behind your decision, Copyright law that covers the written word comes into play.
+I have an entire article covering Online Copyright issues that every onliner should familiarize themselves with: Online Copyright Myths and Considerations.